Texas – European Union Business Summit Helps Texas Companies Access the World’s Largest Economic Zone

 The 27 nations of the European Union represent a combined economy of $16.7 trillion (compared with $16.2 trillion for the United States and $8.2 billion for China) [IMF 2012] and a market of more than half a billion people.

-More program details and registration for the Summit to be held on May 8, 2018 are available HERE.
+More program details and registration for the Summit to be held on May 16, 2019 will be available in the new year.

 The Center for European Studies, the University of Texas at Austin,

 The City of Austin, the State of Texas, the Greater Austin Chamber of Commerce,

 The Consulate General of Ireland in Austin, IDA Ireland, Enterprise Ireland,

 The U.S. Commercial Service Austin Export Assistance Center,

 The McCoy College of Business at Texas State University,

 The Kozmetsky Center of Excellence at St. Edwards University,

 The International Trade Center, the University of Texas at San Antonio,